zazuko/rdf-validate-cli/README.md

 ## Limitations

-Line numbers are only correct when validating a n-triple file without empty lines.
+- Line numbers are only correct when validating an n-triple file without empty lines.